Robust Standard Errors and OLS Standard Errors

 Robust standard errors HC3

-The calculation of “hat values” and HC3 robust standard errors is complex.
+The calculation of “hat values” and, therefore, HC3 robust standard errors can be complex.
 However, statistical software packages make their implementation easy.

 Implementation

 To illustrate the use of standard errors, we will apply OLS to a model with the problem of heteroscedasticity.
-We will estimate OLS standard errors and Robust Standard Errors (HC3) for the model and compare the results.
+Furthermore, we will estimate OLS standard errors and Robust Standard Errors (HC3) for the model and compare the results.

 The “Rent” of apartments is the dependent variable of the model.
-The rent is determined by the “Number of rooms” and the presence of “Central Heating” in the apartment.
-The independent variable of central heating is a categorical variable with the value of “1” for apartments with central heating and “0” for apartments without central heating.
+The rent is determined by the “Number of rooms” and also the presence of “Central Heating” in the apartment.
+The independent variable of central heating is a categorical variable with the value of “1” for apartments with central heating and, hence, “0” for apartments without central heating.

 OLS Standard Errors